kilyig/0xvillage-website/content/_index.md

 ## Affiliations

+This program is led by [Yiğit Kılıçoğlu](https://yigitkilicoglu.com).

-Special thanks to the Blockchain Acceleration Foundation for being a co-organizer.
+Special thanks to the [Blockchain Acceleration Foundation](https://www.blockchainacceleration.org/) for being a co-organizer.
 {{< img src="baf-logo.png" alt="BAF logo" >}}

-Special thanks to the Ethereum Ecosystem Development Program for their financial support.
+Special thanks to the [Ethereum Ecosystem Development Program](https://esp.ethereum.foundation/) for their financial support.
 {{< img src="esp-logo.png" alt="ESP logo" >}}

 ## Reasons to come